wpswings/mwb-bookings-for-woocommerce/README.md

 ## WHAT’S INCLUDED IN OUR FREE WOOCOMMERCE BOOKINGS PLUGIN:

 **1) Enable Bookings**
-Using WordPress Bookings plugin General Settings tab toggle button functionality, admin managers can simply enable/disable the plugin as well as the plugin’s bookings feature.
+Using the WordPress Bookings plugin General Settings tab toggle button functionality, admin managers can simply enable/disable the plugin as well as the plugin’s bookings feature.

 **2) Flexible Bookings**
 With the Appointment Booking Calendar, customers can tailor their booking criteria to their specific budget, event, and requirements.
 You can make reservations without bothering to place a call, thus you can do so from the comfort of the home following easy booking management.